 When the internet was just gaining steam and there was not much mobile internet use yet, much more deals were to be had.
 I found many deals on Craigslist that allowed me to own some amazing cars.
+In fact, I was able to find and purchase this B5 Audi S4 for a great price.
 I also was able to sell my cars without much of an issue.
 Everyone who got on Craigslist, needed to get on a computer to get online to buy/sell cars.

 With smartphones in everyone’s pockets, it’s easy to pull up listings and reach out to the seller instantly.
 This in itself isn’t a terrible thing.
 I’ve taken advantage of this myself and I love that I can check the latest listings at any time.
 But what this has done to our interactions between buyer and seller is make it much less personable.
 I’ve noticed a huge shift towards texting during inquiries and it makes the whole interaction so blunt and callous.
 It’s also hard to gauge actual interest when you’re communicating via text.
 Because of this phenomenon, we have so many more potential buyers and sellers flaking out because they are not afraid to reach out through text or email.

 As a seller, it is not uncommon to receive significant interest, yet also multiple no-shows as well as inconsiderate requests from potential buyers.
 Ask anyone who has used the online classifieds, Craigslist, and you will hear stories about how someone flaked on them during a potential meeting.
 There is no more substance behind these meetings, which is quite a travesty if you ask me.

 Scams and Dealers